wix-incubator/repluggable/README.md

 Pluggable package (or simply _package_) is a regular Node package, which exports an array of _entry points_.

-The packages are loaded in the order they are listed when passed to `AppHost`.
-Entry points are invoked in the load order of the packages, in the array order within the package.
+The packages are plugged in the order they are listed when passed to `AppHost`.
+Entry points are invoked in the list order of the packages, in the array order within the package.

 ## Entry points